artefactual/atom-docs/admin-manual/installation/windows.rst

 You should be able to use a virtual appliance in the virtualization tool of your choice.
-However, Artefactual does **not** maintain production-ready virtual applicances - so you will need an experienced technical administator to help you create and configure one if that is the approach you'd like to take.
+However, Artefactual does **not** maintain production-ready virtual appliances - so you will need an experienced technical administrator to help you create and configure one if that is the approach you'd like to take.
 We do provide a :ref:`Vagrant box <dev-env-vagrant>` for developers and users interested in testing AtoM on their laptops, but the Vagrant box is not intended